MUTOR-2/ScienceOfMusic/_units/06/index.md

 ## Klangfarbenmelodie

-The type of timbral variation on the same pitches we saw above was explored in a melodic fashion by Arnold Schoneberg in the third of his *F&uuml;nf Orchesterst&uuml;ke, Op.
+The type of timbral variation on the same pitches we saw above was explored in a melodic fashion by Arnold Schoenberg in the third of his *F&uuml;nf Orchesterst&uuml;cke, Op.
 16*, which opens by alternating between two different orchestrations of the same chord:
 {% include img-figure url="./timbre_farben.png" description="The two orchestrations of the opening chord of Schoenberg's <em>Farben</em>." width="400px" %}
 (Image by James Cheung.
 Adapted from John MacCallum)